 Student Employment Eligibility

-All Wright State undergraduate students must register and attend classes for at least half-time (a minimum of 6 credit hours during each semester that they work).
+All Wright State students must register and attend classes for at least half-time (a minimum of 6 undergraduate; 3 graduate credit hours during each semester that they work).

 Graduate students with an active Graduate Assistantship through the Graduate School are NOT eligible for Student Employment.

-During each semester they work (including Summer semester), students wishing to use Federal Work-Study must be registered at least half-time.
+During each semester they work (including Summer semester), students wishing to use Federal Work-Study must be registered at least half-time (a minimum of 6 undergraduate; 3 graduate credit hours).

-A student registered for less than half-time (fewer than 6 undergraduate credit hours or fewer than 3 graduate credit hours) may be eligible for a one semester exception to the minimum credit hours requirement, only in their final semester, with proper academic documentation.
-Policy updates coming soon.
+A student registered for less than half-time (fewer than 6 undergraduate; 3 graduate credit hours) may be eligible for a one semester exception to the minimum credit hours requirement, only in their final semester, with proper academic documentation.

 Additional Information for International Students